 In a letter to HUD secretary Shaun Donovan, Treasury secretary Tim Geithner, and FHFA director Edward DeMarco, the group spelled out the legislation needed to make such a program work.

 First, the loan-to-value ratio (LTV) limits associated with the current refinancing program would be removed.

-This, they argue, would allow even the most at-risk borrower to refinance instead of simply walking away from the mortgage.
+This, they argue, would allow even the most at-risk borrower to do a rate and term refinance instead of simply walking away from the mortgage.

 They argue that the fees aren’t justified on loans for which Fannie Mae and Freddie Mac already bear the risk.

 Essentially, these fees wouldn’t allow most borrowers with underwater mortgages to actually get their hands on those record low mortgage rates currently on offer.
 They’d probably wind up with a rate somewhere between the advertised rates and what they’re presently stuck with.

 Finally, the plan would ensure second mortgages don’t act as a roadblock for the refinance.